-What Types of Therapy Should a Rehab Offer?
+What Types of Therapy Should a Drug Rehab Offer?

-Group therapy is still the most effective form of therapy for drug rehabilitation.
-Studies bear this out.
+Group therapy – Is still the most effective form of therapy for drug rehabilitation.
+Studies confirm this.
 While it might feel uncomfortable at first, after a few days it becomes a safe haven where you interact with people who understand you in a way that likely very few people have understood you in the past.
 If you’ve been bombarded by family and friends who ask: Why can’t you just stop?
 You will be relieved to find out you are not alone in the struggle with addiction.
 Your family might not understand, but your peers in group therapy certainly will.
 For some, this is the first time in a very long time where they have felt understood and accepted.

 You should also look for therapies you know help you.
 If you are addicted to pain medication and have fears about your pain, you may want to choose a rehab that offers acupuncture, which has been shown to significantly reduce pain in those with chronic pain issues.
 If you have suffered a significant trauma, you may want to choose a rehab that offers EMDR, a therapeutic process that has been shown to reduce PTSD symptoms.

-Should I Stay Near Home or Go Out of State?
+Should I Stay Near Home or Go Out of State for My Drug Rehab?

-What If My Insurance Doesn’t Cover the Cost of Rehab?
+What If My Insurance Doesn’t Cover the Cost of Drug Rehabilitation

 Insurance companies may also limit your choice of rehab.